dlorenz70/DataGridFilterLibrary/README.md

-This is a fork of the great library DataGridFilterLibrary.
+This is a fork of the .NET 4.0 version of the library DataGridFilterLibrary.

 https://www.codeproject.com/Articles/42227/Automatic-WPF-Toolkit-DataGrid-Filtering